PowerShell/vscode-powershell/docs/troubleshooting.md

   - The Integrated Console implements a [custom host] to work with VSCode, making it incompatible with [PSReadLine] (the module providing these features in regular PowerShell).
+    Resolving this incompatibility is being actively worked on.
 - Command history is not preserved when debugging in the Integrated Console - [#550]
   - This feature is also provided by [PSReadLine].